Hidden Hidden Hidden Hidden

 If you want to learn how to digitize in instruNet World, and then save a text file to be loaded by a spreadsheet program, post-acquisition, please click here.
 If you want to digitize into a spreadsheet, while data is being acquired in realtime, please consider the Direct To Excel program, described in detail here.
 Note that Direct To Excel requires that an iW+ license be installed on your computer.

-• In order to run Direct To Excel, All of the following must be installed on your computer.
+• In order to run Direct To Excel, all of the following must be installed on your computer.
 If this is not the case, please proceed to the next section.

-• Windows Excel ≥ v11.0 (i.e. Microsoft Office ≥ 2003, Excel ≥ 2003)
+• Windows Excel version ≥ 2010 (e.g. Microsoft Office ≥ 2010)

-• iW+ license (see www.instrunet.com/plus for details)
+• iW+ license (see instrunet.com/plus for details)

 If you are not sure these requirements have been satisfied, try running the Direct To Excel program, as described below, and if it runs ok, then you are probably ok.